yzyii/luashitacast/README.md

 ## Additional Commands for BST:
 ```
-[Regular Toggles]
+All of the following toggles set what jug Call Beast will use.
-/sheep  - All of these toggles set what jug Call Beast will use.
+/sheep
 /lizard
 /crab
 /tiger